 It was one of our thrifty finds.
 Today I am sharing the new and improved version of this old dresser!

 It actually isn’t completely done because we are going to replace the weird ball style feet with something that better fits the style of the dresser but that is a someday project.
 For now, this DIY dresser makeover is done!
 This dresser is going in my son’s room and he has a ton of bold colors going on so I didn’t want the furniture to compete with the overall color scheme and the graphic prints that I have planned to go in there.
 I love the ecclectic, “found” look but sometimes you gotta edit.
 Just a bit.

-We used 3 coats of primer, 3 coats of furniture paint, and 2 coats of Benjamin Moore Stays Clear Acrylic Polyurethane.
+We used 1 coat of primer, 1 coat of clear shellac, 3 coats of furniture paint, and 2 coats of Acrylic Polyurethane.
 Why in the world did we have so many layers?
 Because we painted this old dresser with a paint sprayer.
 It takes about 10 minutes to do a coat of paint including the drawers which were separated from the base for spraying.
 I sanded after even numbered coats (2, 4, 6) because my layers were thin but it made everything so nice and even.
 The coats tend to be lighter with a sprayer but you get about the same even coverage and no brush marks!
 Also, so much faster than painting with a brush.